I'm a member

 Some newer devices are continuous monitors that are similar to traditional Holter monitoring in concept, but offer other advantages such as the ability to monitor for longer periods of time.

 Non-Continuous Monitoring Devices (ambulatory event monitors and similar devices)

-Ambulatory event monitors (AEMs) were developed to provide longer periods of monitoring.
-In this technique the recording device is either worn continuously, and activated only when the patient experiences symptoms, or is carried by the patient and applied and activated when symptoms are present.
-The recorded EKGs are then either stored for future analysis or transmitted by telephone to a receiving station; e.g., a doctor's office, hospital, or to a cardiac monitoring service, where the EKGs can then be analyzed.
-AEMs can be used for extended periods of time, typically up to a month until the patient experiences symptoms.
-Since the EKGs are recorded only during symptoms, there is good correlation with any underlying arrhythmia.
-Conversely, if no EKG abnormality is noted, a non-cardiac etiology of the patient's symptoms can be sought.
+Ambulatory event monitors (AEMs) were developed to provide longer periods of monitoring by using noncontinuous monitoring.
+In this technique, the recording device is either worn continuously and activated only when the patient experiences symptoms, or is carried by the patient and applied and activated when symptoms are present.
+The recorded ECGs are then stored for future analysis or transmitted by telephone to a receiving station; e.g., a doctor's office, hospital, or to a cardiac monitoring service, where the ECGs can then be analyzed.
+AEMs can be used for extended periods of time, typically up to one month or until the patient experiences symptoms.
+Since the ECGs are recorded only during symptoms, there is good correlation with any underlying arrhythmia.
+Conversely, if no ECG abnormality is noted, a non-cardiac etiology of the patient's symptoms can be sought.